 If you would like some additional ideas on jobs for dog lovers, jobs that are endlessly rewarding, then these books can make interesting reading for you:

-I hope this article has given you some ideas about the various in-demand jobs for dog lovers.
+I hope this article has given you some ideas about the various jobs for dog lovers.
 As you can see, there is a wide range of possibilities when it comes to jobs working with dogs.